 - 1. Pass mark of 50% for L7 modules - 2.
-All elements of assessment to be passed with a minimum mark of 30% - 3.
+All elements of assessment to be passed with a minimum mark of 30% (Levels 4, 5, 6 & 7) - 3.
 L7 condonement requirements to include a mark of at least 40% to be achieved in the failed modules and all assessed elements of the module have been passed at a minimum of 30%. - Masters classification will be determined by the following calculation: % = 50% of (Average % of all Level 7 modules) + 40% of (Average of all Level 6 modules) + 10% of (Average of all Level 5 modules) - 5.
 Capped mark for referred L7 modules to be 50% - 6.
-Classification borderline cases shall include consideration of: - At least 50% of the credits at Level 7 fall within the higher classification and this must include the Group Project module - All Level 7 modules must have been passed at the first attempt. - The Level 6 module Industrial Placement must fall within the higher classification
+Classification borderline cases for the MEng programme shall include consideration of: - At least 50% of the credits at Level 7 fall within the higher classification and this must include the Group Project module - All Level 7 modules must have been passed at the first attempt. - The Level 6 module Industrial Placement must fall within the higher classification